-There is a bit of confusing about cooler and warmer color temperature.
+There is a bit of confusion about cooler and warmer color temperature.
 First of all color temperature is measured in Kelvins(K).
-Cooler temperaturemeans higher value like 6500K (No blue light reduction) and warmer meanslower values like 1900K (Candle light).
+Cooler temperature means higher value like 6500K (No blue light reduction) and warmer means lower values like 1900K (Candle light).

-After we presented several different alternatives for blue light reduction we will talk about Iris.
+After we present several different alternatives for blue light reduction we will talk about Iris.
 What are the available features and how to use them.

-Maybe too much, but this was all features that you needed and we added them.
-And maybe we will add more.
-Only the time will show.
+Maybe too much, but these were all features that you needed and we added them.
+And maybe we will add more. the time will show.

 Brightness is set to manual by default, because it should match your room lightand we still haven’t implemented automatic light detection.
 You can setautomatic night brightness and during the day 100% will be used.